utahorange/utahorange.github.io/_posts/2025-4-1-matmult-threading.md

 categories:
 thumbnail:
 ---
-For a personal project, I've been digging into C++ concurrency primitives.
-Previously, I finished reading OSTEP and found thread synchronization really weird, but very interesting.
+For a side project, I've been digging into C++ concurrency primitives.
+Previously, I finished reading OSTEP and found thread synchronization unintuitive, but very interesting.

 To learn more about how to use `std::thread`, I decided to do a performance comparison of threaded vs unthreaded matmult.
 Matmult (or matrix multiplication) is a very big thing nowadays and is an obviously parallelizable task.
 A thread to compute dot product can be dispatched for each element of the resultant matrix, since the elements of the result are not dependent on each other.